Become a member: Subscribe

 It is not surprising that surveillance pricing exploded during the wealth-shifting Covid era, for as Lina Khan (FTC chair from 2021 to 2025) remarks, the practice is yet another “big form of wealth transfer from ordinary Americans to massive corporations.”
 Khan explains that being able to charge each person the maximum amount that algorithms indicate they are able or willing to pay represents a sort of corporate “Holy Grail.”

-More Perfect Union shared the following comment subsequent to posting its video on December 9, 2025:
+More Perfect Union shared the following comment subsequent to posting its video on YouTube on December 9, 2025:

 “Since this report was released Instacart’s stock price has fallen.
 Investors in the company became skittish that they were now exposed to greater legal liability.”